Self-Guided Tour

 M.J.
 Coe (left) with her daughter Cora Coe (right) in 1869.

-Below is a video explaining the paranormal staff experiences since the 2019 renovation and also four additional videos explaining the findings from the paranormal investigator group "Brave Ohio Spook Seekers" in September 2020:
+Below is a video explaining the paranormal staff experiences since the 2019 renovation and also four additional videos explaining the findings from the paranormal investigator group "Brave Ohio Spook Seekers" in September 2020 and 2023:

 Elmore Community Center